candlepin/candlepin/MEAD-HOWTO.md

 `--property`.
 However, if you use `--maven-option`, use an equals sign to connect it to the arguments so that `rhpkg` doesn't interpret the option that should be going to Maven.
 For example, `--maven-options='--debug'`.

+## Gotchas
+Maven and MEAD do not automatically handle building sibling projects.
+For example, Candlepin depends on Common.
+Neither Maven nor Mead will automatically build Common for you unless you build from the top.
+If you are building Candlepin and Common has been updated, you need to make sure to run a MEAD build for Common first so that it will be in the repository.